 Enter-PSSession -HostName ubuntu@192.168.80.130

-It should look like this after connecting and running “ls” to list the files in your home directory.
-It looks/works the same, like connecting a Windows Client or Server.
+After connecting and running “ls” to list the files in your home directory, it should look like this: It looks/works the same as connecting a Windows Client or Server.

 You can now also use Invoke-Command to run the same “ls” command on the Linux server and return to your PowerShell prompt on your client: